 $3,800, Full Shimano 105 11-speed, hydraulic disc brake, 4iiii Precision power meter, canyon.com

-Canyon’s low-end model is a favorite for a few reasons—trickle-down aerodynamics from Canyon’s previous high-end bikes (that earned multiple Ironman world championships), a great hydraulic brake build with complete 11-speed 105, and tri details like a built-in bento box on the top tube for nutrition storage.
+Canyon’s low-end model is a favorite for a few reasons—trickle-down aerodynamics from Canyon’s previous high-end bikes (that earned multiple Ironman world championships), a great hydraulic-brake build with complete 11-speed 105, tri details like a built-in bento box on the top tube for nutrition storage, a built-in toolbox above the bottom bracket, and a bevy of included fit options.
 Interestingly enough in 2022 Canyon swapped out the race-ready Reynolds AR58DB wheels from the 2021 model for a shallower set of DT Swiss 1800 training wheels, but (and this is a big “but”) they added a 4iiii Precision power meter to the 105 crankset.
-This makes the Speedmax CF 7 Disc by far the least expensive complete bike to come with built-in power—a trend we hopefully see more of in the future.
+This makes the Speedmax CF 7 Disc by far the least-expensive complete bike to come with built-in power—a trend we hopefully see more of in the future.